stalniy/casl/packages/casl-vue/README.md

 #### Property names and aliases

-As you can see from the code above, component name and its property names and values creates an English sentence, basically a question.
+As you can see from the code above, the component name and its property names and values create an English sentence, basically a question.
 For example, the code above reads as `Can I create a Post`.

-There are several other property aliases which allow to construct a readable question:
+There are several other property aliases which allow constructing a readable question:

-* use `a` alias when you check by Type
+* use the `a` alias when you check by Type

 ```html
 <Can I="read" a="Post">...</Can>
 ```

-* use `of` alias instead of `a` when you check by subject field
+* use the `of` alias instead of `a` when you check by subject field

 ```html
 <Can I="read title" of="Post">...</Can>